-- Provide advice and support to members of staff on protecting students from radicalisation; - Equip staff through Prevent, Channel and other appropriate training to identify and assess students at risk of being drawn into terrorism and to challenge extremistideas; - Liaise with those responsible for Personal, Social, Health and Economic Education (PSHEE), Spiritual, Moral, Social and Cultural (SMSC) assembly and other appropriate curricular programmes actively to promote British values and to teach students about the dangers of radicalisation and extremism; and - Liaise with those responsible for the school's electronic systems seriously to limit, through appropriate filtering, scope for access through these systems to any website or Internet source deemed problematic from a Prevent perspective.
+- Provide advice and support to members of staff on protecting students from radicalisation; - Equip staff through Prevent, Channel and other appropriate training to identify and assess students at risk of being drawn into terrorism and to challenge extremist ideas; - Liaise with those responsible for Personal, Social, Health and Economic Education (PSHEE), Spiritual, Moral, Social and Cultural (SMSC) assembly and other appropriate curricular programmes actively to promote British values and to teach students about the dangers of radicalisation and extremism; and - Liaise with those responsible for the school's electronic systems seriously to limit, through appropriate filtering, scope for access through these systems to any website or Internet source deemed problematic from a Prevent perspective.

 Mobile phones, cameras and electronic devices: We ensure staff are appropriately trained in on-line safety and we carefully consider how to measure mobile data (4G/5G) usage on the school including the management of students' devices and the content they may have on them through both our online and behaviour management policies.
 As part of staff training, the leadership team ensure that staff know how to escalate concerns they may have about a student in relation to online safety.
 Staff should not use personal mobile telephones in the presence of students and must never use personal cameras for taking or storing images or recordings of students.
 Any images or recordings should only be taken, edited or stored on school computers with the express permission of the Head.
 Photographs or recordings should only be made where there is a legitimate school purpose.
 Students' privacy and dignity must be preserved at all times.
 Images or recordings should not be transmitted to third parties without permission of the Head or parents of the student involved.
-The school's' Acceptable Use Policy sets out the expectations for students and parents on the use of mobile phones and cameras whilst at the school.
-Staff should not use any other electronic device capable of capturing images of students other than a school camera or school-issued phone.
-This is in line with the whole-school policy on the use of mobile phones and cameras.
+The school's' Acceptable Use Policy sets out the expectations for students and parents on the use of mobile phones and cameras.
 The LADO is to be informed if there is any contravention of the school policy regarding the use of personal mobile phones, cameras or other electronic and communication devices by adults working or volunteering at the school.